linkerd/website/linkerd.io/content/2/features/automatic-mtls.md

 {{< note >}}
 Linkerd uses Kubernetes *Service Accounts* to define service identity.
-This requires that the `automountServiceAccountToken` feature (on by default) has not been disabled on the pods.
+This requires that the `automountServiceAccountToken` feature (on by default) is enabled.
 See the [Kubernetes service account documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for more.
 {{< /note >}}